Forensic Accounting Services

 Forensic accounting services are useful in several areas of law, such as contract disputes and commercial litigation, minority oppression actions, dissenting shareholder actions, other stakeholder disputes, matrimonial / family law matters, white collar crimes / occupational fraud, estate and trust matters, and bankruptcy.
 Forensic accounting services are also provided in connection with calculations for certain insurance claims, such as business interruption and fidelity.
 There are additional situations where forensic accounting services are required, which are not detailed here, such as when a party believes that assets or income in a trust or estate were misused or were diverted altogether.
 Wickes Forensic Accounting & Consulting LLC employs a customized approach to each engagement to meet the needs associated with each fact pattern.
 Forensic accounting services for civil and criminal cases and non-litigious matters can be retained by either an individual, an organization, or a law firm, as applicable, and either individually or jointly with other parties.

 The results of a forensic accounting investigation can significantly impact the value of a business.
-In situations where forensic accounting services are rendered related to a business that is being valued, Pamela Wickes, CPA, CFE, CFF, ABV, works effectively with the valuation team to provide the valuation analysts the information necessary to properly account for the forensic accounting findings, such as unreported income or personal expenditures, in the business valuation calculations.
-With Pam’s experience valuing businesses, she is well versed in business valuation concepts and identifies and advises the business valuation team of items that came to light during the forensic accounting engagement, which should be considered during the valuation analysis.
-Since Pam specializes in forensic accounting and also has business valuation experience, she is an asset to the team when a matter calls for both forensic accounting and valuation services.
+In situations where forensic accounting services are rendered related to a business that is being valued we work effectively with the valuation team to provide the valuation analysts the information necessary to properly account for the forensic accounting findings, such as unreported income or personal expenditures, in the business valuation calculations.
+With Pamela Wickes’ experience valuing businesses, she is well versed in business valuation concepts and identifies and advises the business valuation team of items that came to light during the forensic accounting engagement, which should be considered during the valuation analysis.
+Since Pam specializes in forensic accounting and also has over ten years of business valuation experience, she is an asset to the team when a matter calls for both forensic accounting and valuation services.

 We investigate allegations of fraudulent activity in organizations of all sizes, from small emergency response organizations to publicly traded companies, as well as governments and not-for-profits, with losses ranging from a few thousand dollars to nearly $10 million.
 Sometimes we are asked to just confirm the suspicions of employee embezzlement and theft and other times she has to quantify/evaluate the losses over a certain period of time for criminal prosecution/defense.
 We assist client with preparation of the Proof of Loss for their crime and fidelity insurance policy claim.
 Wickes Forensic Accounting & Consulting, LLC can be retained by insurance companies to evaluate and critique loss claims as well.
 Pam Wickes has also investigated alleged deposit structuring and unreported income related to Cash Transaction Reports (CTRs), Suspicious Activity Reports (SARs), and income tax fraud.